lbfm-rwth/GaussParallel/README.md

 The algorithm will print out information and statistics.

+## Compatibility with old HPC-GAP version
+Older versions of hpcgap still have working guards.
+Unfortunately, in those versions you can't load this package via `LoadPackage`.
+Let's assume that you can run your old HPC-GAP version via $HPCGAP-OLD Instead `cd` into the root folder of this repository and run:
+`$HPCGAP-OLD compatibility-for-old-hpcgap/read.g`

 ## Contact

 Please submit bug reports, suggestions for improvements and patches via